 3. Take a Scenic Drive

-The scenic drive through the state park’s rock formations and views of the Henry Mountains is definitely worth the trip.
+The scenic drive through the state park’s rock formations and views of the Henry Mountains is worth the trip.
 With its stunning views of the valley and surrounding cliffs, this drive will leave you breathless.

 4. Camp Out